-Our favorite green juice has many tummy-friendly nutrients and is great for using up leftover produce from the week.
+Our favorite green kale juice has many tummy-friendly nutrients and is great for using up leftover produce from the week.
 Rich in vitamins and minerals, it’s the perfect drink when you’re seeking some real nourishment to get your day started.

-Our Green Juice Formula – We like to use moisture-rich celery as a base, then add kale and spinach as super greens for pungent green color and protein.
+Our Simple Green Juice recipe formula – We like to use moisture-rich celery as a base, then add kale and spinach as super greens for pungent green color and protein.

 Step 1: wash and rinse your produce

 Wash, peel, and chop – Our Juicer instructions recommend chopping vegetables into pieces small enough to fit easily down the chute.
 They also recommend peeling all citrus fruits as they can be difficult for the machine to process, inhibiting them from being fully juiced and adding unwanted bitterness due to their pealing.